jetwes/wp-xrp-info/README.md

 ### What does the bypass firewall feature do?

 By default, we speak [JSON-RPC](https://en.wikipedia.org/wiki/JSON#JSON-RPC) on port 51234 with the XRP server.
 Some webservers are behind a firewall that doesn't allow outgoing traffic on non-standard ports.
-By enabling this feature, we talk to [cors-anywhere.herokuapp.com](https://cors-anywhere.herokuapp.com/), using TLS on port 443, which then acts as a proxy and relays the traffic to the XRP server.
+By enabling this (type yes in options) feature, we talk to [cors-anywhere.herokuapp.com](https://cors-anywhere.herokuapp.com/), using TLS on port 443, which then acts as a proxy and relays the traffic to the XRP server.

 ## Changelog